luixaviles/socket-io-typescript-chat/README.md

 Now open your browser in following URL: [http://localhost:4200](http://localhost:4200/)

+# Server Deployment

+Take a look the [Wiki Page](https://github.com/luixaviles/socket-io-typescript-chat/wiki) for more details about deploying on `Heroku` and `Zeit.co`.

+Feel free to update that page and Readme if you add any other platform for deployment!

 # Forks
 The Open Source community is awesome!
 If you're working in a fork with other tech stack, please add the reference of your project here: